 I cut the extra rubber off where the stitching will go using a long razor knife, pictured above.

-I also trim all the extra sole rubber down almost to leather with the razor knife.
-It's like whittling a stick, quite easy.
-I think I like it better than a belt sander.
+Trimming the extra rubber off is like whittling a stick, quite easy.
+I think I like it better than a belt sander or the torch technique.
 It's important to get the heel area as free of rubber as possible to make it easier to bend, form and sew.

 Here is his website: http://www.knclimbing.com/